Monday, May 20, 2019

 KSUnite Weekly, published every Monday, shares inclusion and diversity news and events.

-K-State students, faculty and staff are invited to submit proposals for 45-minute breakout session presentations that will be offered during KSUnite on the morning of Nov.
-6. See the announcement below for more information.
+Students, faculty and staff are invited to submit proposals for 45-minute breakout session presentations that will be offered the morning of Nov.
+6 in connection with the third KSUnite.

 Kudos, publications and presentations

 This semester, Kansas State University students enrolled in Management of Diversity in the Workplace, MANGT 560, were tasked to provide consulting recommendations to Hormel Foods, a Fortune 500 company.

 Faculty and students in the gender, women, and sexuality studies department gathered on May 10 to celebrate their accomplishments.

 Kansas State University College of Architecture, Planning & Design, or APDesign, students were recognized for exceptional work in the annual Ted and Sue Knapp Delineation Competition.

 Amanda Gaulke, assistant professor of economics, is this year's recipient of the KAWSE Award, which honors exceptional efforts undertaken by a K-State faculty or staff member to enrich girls' and women's lives in STEM disciplines.